 While I must admit, I’m not a practitioner of divination or magic, I can’t deny the fascination these practices hold.
 The Mannaz rune, in runic divination, is often seen as a symbol of self, community, and human relationships.
 It’s a reminder of our interconnectedness, our shared humanity.

-Historically, runes were used in magic and spellwork, and this rune was no exception.
+Historically, people used runes in magic and spellwork, and they made no exception for this rune.
 Its association with mankind made it a powerful symbol for invoking unity, cooperation, and understanding.
 While we can’t say for certain how the Vikings used Mannaz in their spells, its symbolic meaning offers some intriguing possibilities.

 Frequently Asked Questions